Introduction To Auricular Therapy

 - Effective for many health conditions including physical and mental.

-- It is clinically practical because it does not require a patient or client to disrobe.
+- It is clinically practical because it does not require a client to disrobe.

 - Because any body part can be treated from the ear, even inaccessible body parts can often be effectively addressed.